Wolverhampton: Demographics

-Wolverhampton is within the top 11% of local council areas in England and Wales (excluding London Boroughs) for public transport use for travelling to work at 16% of the total.
+Wolverhampton is within the top 11% of local council areas in England and Wales (excluding London boroughs) for public transport use for travelling to work at 16% of the total.
 63% used private transport, either as a driver or passenger, 13% cycled or travelled on foot, whilst 8% worked from home.

-Car ownership is lower than the average for England and Wales with 35.2% of households not owning a car, compared with 26.8% nationally.
+Car ownership is lower than the average for England and Wales, with 35.2% of households not owning a car, compared with 26.8% nationally.
 Single car ownership is in line with national averages (Wolverhampton 42.9%, England and Wales 43.8%), while the proportion of households owning more than one car is lower than the national average.

-As of the 2021 United Kingdom census, with Wolverhampton's high British Asian population, the British Muslim, British Hindus and Sikh communities are more numerous than the national average.
+With Wolverhampton's high British Asian population, the British Muslim, British Hindus and Sikh communities are more numerous than the national average.

 Population change

 The tables below detail the population change since 1750, separating that of the city itself and the geographical area now administered by Wolverhampton City Council.